srvinii/programming/python/server/README.md

 Requirements
 ------------
-The server requires basically the only GNU/Linux terminal, and the python2 installed.
+The server requires basically the only GNU/Linux terminal, and the python installed.

 Operating systems
 -----------------